nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/game_00/TURTLE_about.md

 📌 **Unity:** Unity is a game engine that supports both 2D and 3D game development.
 It's highly popular in the industry due to its powerful features, cross-platform support, and extensive asset store.

 📌 **Unreal Engine:** Unreal Engine is another game engine known for its advanced graphics capabilities and is used for developing high-end 3D games, simulations, and visualizations.

+📌 **Qt:** Qt is a C++ framework that also provides Python bindings.
+It's used for developing GUI applications with advanced graphics capabilities and is suitable for creating complex desktop applications.